 - Test case

-- The set of data (usually pair of input file and correct output file) used for verification of the user's submission (see more in Test case).
-It serves as a certificate of the correctness and also contains:
+- The set of data (usually a pair consisting of the input file and the model output file) used for verification of the user's submission.
+It contains additional components used in the verification process:

-- time limit the maximum time of the user's solution execution with the data from input file,
+- time limit - the maximum time allowed for the submission executed against the data from the input file

-- test case judge a program that analyses the output generated by user's solution (usually compares user's output with correct output) (see more in Judges, Writing judges).
+- test case judge - the program that analyses the output generated by the user's solution (usually comparing the user's output data with the model output file)